Is you weight getting you down? Discover how to lose weight fast below.

 In a recent article on how to quit sugar I told you about a book I bought and was reading Why we get fat (and what to do about it) from Gary Taubes.
 Now, you may wonder why I’m possibly reading this book as I’m certainly not fat and don’t plan on going on a diet anytime soon.

 The reason is that I am very interested in good nutrition and maintaining a healthy weight.
 I’m especially interested in curbing my sugar addiction, which I believe is very unhealthy.
-I was hoping that this book was finally going to convince me to quit the habit, and so far it has been very successful doing that.
+I also hoped to find the fast way on how to lose weight while staying super healthy and full of energy.

 So why do we get fat?

 There are a number of reasons why some people get fat and others don’t.
 It is dependent on genetic factors, hormonal factors and the kind of food we eat.
 It’s not as simple as eating more than you need and certainly not as simple as eating more calories than you need.
 Gary Taubes comes up with a lot of convincing evidence to disprove that theory.